Kang Ha-neul: Endorsement

-In 2012, Kang's role in the drama To the Beautiful You opened opportunities for him as an advertising model.
-He starred with Han Ga-young in a Mercilon commercial in September and with Cha Soo-yeon for Amos Professional in October.
-The success of the drama Monstar brought more endorsement offers, including a "Love Taste" commercial with Ha Yeon-soo for Danish Drinking Yogurt.
+Kang's transition to television led to his initial opportunities as an advertising model.
+In 2012, his role in the drama To the Beautiful You secured him commercials for Mercilon with Han Ga-young in September and Amos Professional with Cha Soo-yeon in October.
+The subsequent success of the drama Monstar brought further endorsement offers, including a "Love Taste" commercial for Danish Drinking Yogurt with Ha Yeon-soo.

-In 2014, Kang's popularity surged thanks to the success of The Heirs, leading to numerous endorsement opportunities.
-He featured in commercials for Yogiyo delivery app with Park Shin-hye, Nongshim Ramen with Hyeri, Buckaroo Jeans with Seolhyun, and Daeng Gi Meori Shampoo.
-In 2015, Kang and Kang So-ra reunited as exclusive models for a sports brand post-Misaeng success.
-He also starred in another commercials for Nongshim Ramen and partnered with Seo Jang-hoon for KT Sky Life commercial.
-He also became a model for GSGM Chase Cult clothing brand.
+In 2014, the surge of recognition resulting from the success of The Heirs, significantly increased his commercial activity.
+He featured in advertisements for the Yogiyo delivery app with Park Shin-hye, Nongshim Ramen with Hyeri, Buckaroo Jeans with Seolhyun, and Daeng Gi Meori Shampoo.
+The following year, Kang and Kang So-ra reunited as exclusive models for a sports brand following the success of Misaeng.
+He also appeared in another commercial for Nongshim Ramen, partnered with Seo Jang-hoon for KT Sky Life commercial, and became a model for GSGM Chase Cult clothing brand.

-In 2016, Kang's endorsements for consumer products and services grew significantly following the success of the films Dongju and Twenty.
-GM Korea chose Kang as the new advertising model for the Chevrolet Trax.
-Kang was also selected as the exclusive model for Caffe Bene.
-He partnered with Kang Woo-bin and Lee Jun-ho for The "Smuseul's Part-time Paradise" job search portal.
-From 2016 to 2017, he endorsed LG's Vonin and WiFi Lunch Box.
-In 2017, he expanded his portfolio to include endorsements for Kayak flight booking site, Parkland men's suits, and Socar car sharing service.
-He then took a break during his military enlistment in 2017.
+In 2016, his endorsement portfolio expanded significantly after the success of the films Dongju and Twenty.
+GM Korea selected Kang as the new advertising model for the Chevrolet Trax, and he was chosen as the exclusive model for Caffe Bene.
+He also partnered with Kim Woo-bin and Lee Jun-ho for The "Smuseul's Part-time Paradise" job search portal.
+From 2016 to 2017, he endorsed LG's Vonin men's line and WiFi Lunch Box.
+In 2017, his portfolio expanded to include endorsements for the Kayak flight booking site, Parkland men's suits, and Socar car sharing service.
+He then took a break during his military enlistment from 2017 to 2018.

-Following his successful role in the 2019 drama When the Camellia Blooms, Kang was back as a popular choice for commercial model.
-In 2019, he collaborated with Jeon Yeo-been for the Wadiz crowdfunding platform, and featured in CJ CheilJedang's instant rice advertisement alongside child actor Kang Jun.
+Following his successful return to television in the 2019 drama When the Camellia Blooms, Kang re-emerged as a popular choice for commercial modeling.
+He collaborated with Jeon Yeo-been for the Wadiz crowdfunding platform and featured in CJ CheilJedang's instant rice advertisement alongside child actor Kang Jun.
 Kang was appointed as a brand ambassador for the outdoor brand Black Yak in 2020.
 He also secured three-year contracts from 2020 to 2023 with Duolac probiotic supplements and Hyundai Rental Care.
-In 2021, Kang became the face of Corel kitchen appliances and endorsed financial services with NH Nonghyup Bank, partnering Han So-hee.
-He also endorsed the clean and vegan beauty brand Aromatica, and home and living brands like Bomsowa furniture.
+In 2021, Kang became the face of Corel kitchen appliances, endorsed financial services with NH Nonghyup Bank alongside Han So-hee, and modeled for beauty brand Aromatica, as well as home and living brands Bomsowa furniture.
 In 2022, he modeled for the food franchise Noodle Tree.